piranatw/Intro-Data-Structure/README.md

+# 📚 Introduction to Data Structures

-# This repository contains notes, examples, and exercises for an Introduction to Data Structures lesson.
+This repository contains notes, examples, and exercises for an **Introduction to Data Structures** course/lesson.
-It covers fundamental concepts such as:
+It is designed for beginners who want to build a strong foundation in computer science and programming.

+---

+## 🔹 Topics Covered
-Arrays & Strings
+- Arrays & Strings
-Linked Lists
+- Linked Lists (Singly, Doubly, Circular)
-Stacks & Queues
+- Stacks & Queues
-Trees & Graphs
+- Trees (Binary Trees, BST)
+- Graphs (Basics & Traversals)
-Hash Tables
+- Hash Tables
-Searching & Sorting algorithms
+- Searching & Sorting Algorithms

-The goal is to provide beginner-friendly explanations with code samples, practice problems, and step-by-step solutions to help students build a strong foundation in data structures.
+---

+## 📂 Repository Structure